Smoking Chamomile – Are there Any Proven Benefits?

 Can You Smoke Chamomile From Tea Bag?

-It is feasible to smoke chamomile from a tea bag; however, it is not advised.
-The purpose of chamomile tea bags is for infusion in hot water, and smoking them might be unsafe due to the materials used in the tea bag.
+Although smoking chamomile from a tea bag is possible, it is not recommended.
+Chamomile tea bags are intended for steeping in hot water, and the materials used in the tea bag might not be safe for smoking.

-As previously noted, the possible benefits of smoking chamomile are not well researched, and its potential advantages compared to drinking chamomile tea remain uncertain.
+Besides, as mentioned earlier, there is insufficient research to evaluate if smoking chamomile provides the same benefits as drinking tea.
 And as for the risks, smoking chamomile poses a similar risk to your lungs as smoking regular cigarettes.

 What Are the Benefits of Drinking Chamomile Tea?

-Here are a few of the scientifically established benefits of drinking chamomile tea:
+So, some of the scientifically proven benefits of drinking chamomile tea include:

-• Chamomile tea consumption has been associated with enhanced sleep quality, fewer nighttime awakenings, and quicker sleep initiation.
+• Chamomile tea may improve sleep quality, reduce nighttime awakenings and promote quicker sleep onset (2).

-• Chamomile tea consumption is believed to have anti-inflammatory effects that can help relieve gut inflammation and discomfort.
-Prevents stomach ulcers by reducing acidity and inhibiting bacteria.
+• Believed to have anti-inflammatory properties, chamomile tea can potentially help alleviate gut inflammation and the associated discomfort (3).
+It may also prevent stomach ulcers by reducing acidity and inhibiting bacteria.

 • Anti-inflammatory properties in chamomile tea may aid in reducing blood sugar levels and prevent damage to pancreatic cells from high blood sugar.